envoyproxy/nighthawk/README.md

 in json.
 Mutually exclusive with --transport-socket.
 Example (json):
 {common_tls_context:{tls_params:{cipher_suites:["-ALL:ECDHE-RSA-AES128
 -SHA"]}}}

+--request-body-file <string>
+Path to a file whose bytes are sent verbatim as the request body on every request (binary safe).
+No Content-Type is set for it; pass one with --request-header if needed.
+Mutually exclusive with --request-body-size.

 --request-body-size <uint32_t>
 Size of the request body to send.
 NH will send a number of consecutive